 Liability claims can arise from any District activity.
 While any third party can make a claim of liability against the District demanding payment for losses incurred, a measure of the District's compliance with EL2.6.3 is how much is paid out in claims and how many claims become liability lawsuits.
-It is reasonable that the District have no more than one liability lawsuit filed for every 10,000 students per year.
-Between July 1, 2021, and June 30, 2022, no liability lawsuits were filed against the District.
+There are no external benchmarks for comparison.
+In the past it was determined it was reasonable that the District have no more than one liability lawsuit filed for every 10,000 students per year.